lelouchB/final-space-api/README.md

 ## Contributing to Backend

 The backend is made with **NodeJS**, **Express** and **MongoDB**.
-Run the following commands to open the dev server.
+Run the following commands to open the development server.

 ```bash
 cd backend